-- Is NOT "the study of computers" - Dijkstra: computers are to CS as telescopes are to astronomy - Fundamental question of CS: What can be computed? - Computers can carry out any process we describe - So, what processes can be described in order to solve problems? - Algorithm: Step-by-step process to solve a problem
+- Is NOT "the study of computers" - Dijkstra: computers are to CS as telescopes are to astronomy - Aeronautics engineer vs. airplane pilot - The study of computation - Fundamental question of CS: What can be computed? - Computers can carry out any process we describe - So, what processes can be described in order to solve problems? - Algorithm: Step-by-step process to solve a problem